Product Backlog Breakdown Strategies

 Product Backlog Breakdown Strategies:

-So, with the importance of breaking down, Product Backlog understood, you will be wondering about the types of Product Backlog breakdown strategies available.
+So, with the importance of breaking down Product Backlog understood, you will wonder about the types of Product Backlog breakdown strategies available.
 Here are a few of them for your understanding:

 1. Breaking Down with the Help of Workflow Steps:

-In case, a Product Backlog requires a workflow, it is possible to divide it into individual steps.
-When teams split down a large Product Backlog item or PBI, it will be possible for them to understand the functionality better.
-Even, it will help them improve the estimate.
+If a Product Backlog requires a workflow, it can be divided into individual steps.
+When teams split down a large Product Backlog item or PBI, they can better understand the functionality.
+It can even help them improve the estimate.
 Again, the product owner will find it easy to prioritize the work.

 When you follow the workflow steps for backlog breakdown, the steps of less importance in the workflow will move to future sprints.
 Here, it will be possible for the Scrum Team to review the entire functionality when the team gets to the closing point of the sprint and then evaluate it for feedback and making changes.